HOW TO USE CUSTOM GOOGLE FONTS IN POWERPOINT[Free Download]

 I have a beef with Calibri.

 Yeah you, you default font of every single Microsoft document.
 I’m over you.

 So what if you dethroned Times New Roman from its Microsoft default font reign?
 I’m not impressed anymore, with your rounded corners and soft lines taking me on an unwanted trip to early 2007.

 And today, I’m ready to dethrone you.

 The problem is, you are everywhere.
 In every new PowerPoint deck I open, there you are.
 And my biggest pet peeve?

 Your PowerPoint is supposed to be your best wingman.
 But not tailoring it to your tone makes it more like that annoying lonely guy at a bar who sidles up to your crew and ends up driving away the ladies.

-It’s my belief that the best presentations have a personality and soul.
+It’s my belief that the most memorable presentations have a personality and soul.
 They act as the trusty sidekick of you, the superhero.